 Havenloft Tree Nursery

-What we do at Havenloft is Agro-forestry.
+What we do at Havenloft is Agro-forestry and high-value timber farms.
 Agro-forestry is the mixing of trees with other crops or livestock.
 This allows us to obtain multiple products from the same land, like timber and vegetables, or wheat and walnuts and fruits.
 Having more than one crop is referred to as a poly-culture, as opposed to a mono-culture,which is growing only one crop at a time and more apt to issues due to disease,environmental damage and issues with sustainability.

 One of my favorite quotes is “The best time to plant a walnut was twenty years ago.
 The second best time is now.”
 This is because some agro-forestry trees can be grown for the purpose of nuts/fruits and timber as a high quality wood/food product.